We're streaming live right now.

 14:50 But then, I mean, what we saw over and over again, as part of our consulting project was people were happies analysis and a lot of them were notebooks and then people would just share these notebooks, but really someone who doesn't know about code is kind of scared or put off by all the code in this notebook.
 And another way to share it.
 And that's kind of how we started building our dashboarding tools.
 Right?

-15:12 So notebooks are pretty nice to show people but at least in Jupiter, as far as I know, there's not a great way to say please load this with every bit of code collapsed,
+15:12 So notebooks are pretty nice to show people but at least in Jupyter, as far as I know, there's not a great way to say please load this with every bit of code collapsed,

 15:21 right?
 I mean, there's there's templates, but maybe they're kind of obscure.
 Not everyone is familiar with them.
 Just generally, like, if you just want to have everything nicely presented as a nice layout that you put together.
 There wasn't really.